 Mark your ballot, and then follow the instructions included with your ballot to return it in the postage-paid return envelope.
 It is vital that you utilize the return envelope supplied by the county auditor.

-Mail your ballot so that it is postmarked on or before Monday, November 2
+Mail your ballot so that is received before 8 PM CT on Election Day – November 2

 Surrender your absentee ballot at your precinct polling place on Election Day and vote a regular ballot